danamurray/GetCleanDataProject/CodeBook.md

 The suffix XYZ denotes that there are signals in the X, Y and Z directions, with separate suffixes ‘X’, ‘Y’, and ‘Z’  respectively.
 The prefixes ’t’ and ‘f’ denote time and frequency domain signals.

+I should be noted that since all the measurement variables in the original data set have been normailized, no units are applicable.

 Many quantities have been estimated from these signals, such as ‘mean()’, ‘std()’ , ‘max()’, ‘min()’ and a host of others.
 These labels were then suffixed to the variables names as explained above.
 The data sets contained meansurement for 561 variables for 30 subjects performing the 6 activities WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING.

 For the course project the data sets first had to be combined.